saskar1/screen-saver/README.md

     }
 ```

-This phase draws 10,000 squares.
+Recall, this phase draws 10,000 squares.

 The phase begins with the line `for (var i = 0; i < 10000; i++) {` which begins the definition of a "for loop."
 Notice the number `10000` in this line.
 If you were to change that number to `5`, then Phase 2 would only draw 5 sqaures.
 (Go ahead and see how that would change the animation).